Below you’ll find all of our 2020 RV life updates from the road in one place.

 Same area, new campground.
 Somehow our GMC truck managed to get us and our home 12 miles across town to a new, cheaper Thousand Trails RV park.

-Again, we still didn’t want to move too far from where we bought our new truck.
-We were also still waiting on the part it needed and still stuck with the old truck that smoked like it’s a ticking time bomb.
+Again, we still didn’t want to move too far from where we bought our new Ford truck.
+We were also still waiting on the part it needed and still stuck with our smoking, ticking time bomb of a GMC truck.

 The silver lining to this time is that all of this waiting made it the perfect time for me to dive headfirst into my podcast and finally make that happen!
 So there’s not a tremendous amount of adventures to talk about during this time.
 I was practically glued to my computer for most of August! 😹